Cycling Around Malvern

 Getting to the start

 See Getting to Malvern for local train and general bus info.
-A to B magazine (folding cycle enthusiasts) has a section on Bike/Rail with loads of detail.
+A to B magazine (folding cycle enthusiasts) has a section on Rail, Bus & Ferry Zone with loads of detail.
+Note that a bus service designed mainly for walkers visiting the Hills, but also able to take a couple of bicycles, has long since been discontinued.

 More cycling around the area

-See Pedalaway under Cycle Hire - they put together rides on and off road around Forest of Dean area.
+See Pedalaway under Cycle Shops (Hereford/Glos) – they put together rides on and off road around Forest of Dean area.
+Also Dean Forest Cycles.

-Waterscape has some info on cycling based on canals and other waterways.
-This includes Worcester to Birmingham.
+Canal and River Trust has some info on cycling based on canals and other waterways.
+This should include Worcester to Birmingham.

 Further afield

-Cycling Sideways Put together by the Beano people (see Holidays), a guide to cycling in their speciality areas: Wales and the Marches.
+Cycling Wales Put together by the original Bicycle Beano people (see Holidays), a guide to cycling in their speciality areas: Wales and the Marches (Welsh Borders).

 Llanwrtyd Wells is a good base in mid-Wales, accessible by train via the Heart of Wales line.
-You get the bonus of a scenic rail trip but should book the bike in advance - check bike info page at Arriva Trains Wales web site.
-A four day mountain bike festival is held here early August - see Green Events.
+You get the bonus of a scenic rail trip but should book the bike in advance – check bike info page at Transport for Wales web site.
+See Green Events for their local activities including cycling.

-The official tourism sites are Cycling Wales - Cycle Breaks section links to pdf leaflets on a range of suggested cycle rides, hosted on Wales Cycle Breaks; Mountain Biking Wales.
-Also see Ride the Clwyds (north east Wales), with info on local buses with bike racks as well as other facilities..
+The official tourism sites are Visit Wales which has suggestions for on and off-road routes and cycling holidays.
+Mountain Biking Wales.
+Also see Ride North Wales.
 North Wales Mountain Bike Association has a page giving advice on getting to their area by train.

-There's an official Shropshire Cycling tourism site, or also see the council site with links to info on market towns cycle rides leafets and more.
+Official Travel Shropshire site has info on market towns cycle rides leaflets and more.